Delaware Beach

 Off the Beaten Path

-Just beyond the beach, the towns of Southern Delaware boast some truly authentic coastal charm, and some memorable off-the-beaten-path adventures.
-Imaging a calming canoe journey through the stands of towering bald cypress trees at Trap Pond State Park.
-Savor the delicious snap of juicy, just-picked produce at T.S.
+Just beyond the beach, the towns of Southern Delaware boast some truly authentic coastal charm and some memorable off-the-beaten-path adventures.
+Imagine a calming canoe journey through the stands of towering bald cypress trees at Trap Pond State Park or savoring the delicious snap of juicy, just-picked produce at T.S.
 Smith & Sons Orchard Point Market.
+Wander off the beaten path and away from the bustling beaches to find all there is to explore in southern Delaware.

 Stroll the Milford Farmer’s Market

 Back in the day, town markets like these were places to catch up on local doings and stock up on perfectly ripe local produce for home cooking, and it’s still that way today at the Riverwalk Farmers Market in downtown Milford.
-Keep your eye out for such unique finds as driftwood furniture and other crafts, and be sure to take a stroll along the Riverwalk along the Mispillion.
+Keep your eye out for such unique finds as driftwood furniture and other crafts, and be sure to take a stroll along the Mispillion Riverwalk.
 Open every Saturday, May through October.

 Anchor down at the sandbar